selectel/terraform-provider-selectel/website/docs/r/iam_group_v1.html.markdown

 # selectel\_iam\_group\_v1

 Creates and manages a user group for Selectel products using public API v1.
 Selectel products support Identity and Access Management (IAM).
+For more information about user groups, see the [official Selectel documentation](https://docs.selectel.ru/control-panel-actions/users-and-roles/groups/).

 ## Example Usage